Childhood Hodgkin Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Hodgkin Lymphoma

 Possible signs of childhood Hodgkin lymphoma include swollen lymph nodes, fever, night sweats, and weight loss.

 These and other symptoms may be caused by childhood Hodgkin lymphoma or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Check with a doctor if your child has any of the following problems:

 - Painless, swollen lymph nodes in the neck, chest, underarm, or groin.

 - Night sweats.

 - Pain in the lymph nodes after drinking alcohol.

 Fever, weight loss, and night sweats are called B symptoms.

 Tests that examine the lymph system are used to detect (find) and diagnose childhood Hodgkin lymphoma.

 The following tests and procedures may be used: